Debug GitLab CI/CD Pipelines with Metasploit

 If CI/CD

-is not being shown on the left menu, select Settings > General
+is not shown on the left menu, select Settings > General

 page expand Visibility, project features, permissions